fbpx

 “We can say anything to each other… we’ve found that we’ve led very similar lives and we have a lot in common!”.

-IMPACT's Genevieve, Sandy and Heather cutting the CVS
+IMPACT's Genevieve, Sandy and Heather cutting the ACVVS

 30 year celebration cake